Laurencarne/Laurencarne/README.md

 👩 &nbsp; My pronouns are she/her

-👩‍💻 &nbsp; I am a mobile UI engineer with 4 years React Native experience, currently looking for roles in mobile and web development.
+👩‍💻 &nbsp; I am a mobile UI engineer with 5 years React Native experience, currently looking for roles in mobile and web development.
 I am a continuous learner with the drive and self motivation to pick up new languages and frameworks.

 🎨 &nbsp; Outside of the world of tech I also like pushing myself to try new things and learn new skills, such as up-cycling, running, playing guitar and just about anything arts and crafts related.

 ✈️ &nbsp; I **love** travelling!
 From 5 star resorts in the Caribbean to backpacking across Asia to camping under the starts in Oz, I love it all.
-My latest trip was backpacking through Cambodia and Vietnam!
+My latest trip was backpacking through India!
 Recommendations on the next trip are always welcome!
 <br/><br/>
 <h2>⚒️ Tools and Languages</h2>